tguzik/valueclasses/README.md

 mutability (can I safely give it to another threads?) or whether the function can return `null` value.

+## So what's inside?

+Please see [this](DOCS.md) file for complete listing and short descriptions of the provided classes.

 ## How do I get it?

 At this point the sources are available only on this github page.
 I would like to make this library available through Maven at some point in future.

-## So what's inside?
+## Dependencies

-Please see [this|DOCS.md] file for complete listing and short descriptions of the provided classes.

 ## License

-Source code in this repository is available under [MIT License|LICENSE].
+Source code in this repository is available under [MIT License](LICENSE).